joantolos/kata-tenda/README.md

-# Kata Words
+# Kata Tenda

-It repeats what you write
+Models an on-line store for computer components